 One year ago, I left my last job to take some space and figure out my next steps.
-Between networking, conferences and the time off, I started freelancing as I built out my product ideas.
+Between networking, conferences, and the time off, I started freelancing as I built out my product ideas.
 Before I knew it, I’d built up an entire portfolio of clients.
-One thing led to another, and one day, I realized I’d maxxed out my own capacity by three times.
+One thing led to another, and one day, I realized I’d maxed out my own capacity by three times.
 So I hired a team of freelancers to help me tackle the rising load of projects.

 These were the beginnings of the Albaloo team.
 At the same time, I realized how hard simply focusing on building up a product would be.
 So I made the decision to prioritize getting to revenue to gain as much traction and become as sustainable as possible in the long term.

 I founded Albaloo with the vision to help more startups scale their marketing with a better model and get to revenue faster, while also helping minority leaders like myself in the tech space spread their wings and gain opportunities they may not have had at other companies.

 Here are the top three reasons I started Albaloo:

 1. I didn’t have the right opportunities as a minority in tech

 As a minority in tech, I consistently saw only white men being rewarded and promoted into leadership positions.
 I was often chosen as the “Plan B” for when my white peers failed, or when managers weren’t able to hire others to fill my roles.
 On many teams, I was discouraged from planning for my own career growth, or even believing in the possibility of my progression.
 I was told by one VP of Marketing that I wouldn’t move forward in my career simply because “I couldn’t present well.”